adam-zhu/huffman-app/README.md

-# High level intro to frontend in general kinda ironyard refresh
+# High level intro to frontend in general kinda ironyard refresh / ionic

 This is an [`ionic`](https://ionicframework.com/docs) app with `react`.
 The `ionic` part is just the build harness, which means the code that bundles and builds the code you write into the code the browser runs.